Piddig Church: Closure and restoration

 The church was closed for public worship after it was deemed "unsafe" after liturgical rite presided over by Laoag Bishop Renato P. Mayugba on September 14, 2014.
 According to Father Ericson Josue, the Commission Head of the Church Heritage of the diocese, the foundation of the church has been discovered to be weak to carry the massive walls of the edifice.
-The local government of Piddig is planning to sought the church to be declared a heritage structure after the National Commission for Culture and the Arts and National Historical Commission of the Philippines.
-The church was reopened in 2019 after 5 years of renovation.
+The local government of Piddig called for the church to be declared a heritage structure after the National Commission for Culture and the Arts and National Historical Commission of the Philippines.
+The church was reopened in 2019 after five years of renovation.